Rknegt/PsAll/README.md

 # PsAll

-This Volatility3 plugin extends the default Linux PsList plugin with information about the environment variables.
+This Volatility 3 plugin extends the default Linux PsList plugin with information about the environment variables.

 ## Installation